Landscape structures and processes

 Ecosystem services

-Ecosystem services (ES) describe and evaluate the diverse benefits that society derives from nature and functional landscapes.
-These include directly consumable goods such as food, water or energy sources (supply services), landscape aesthetics and recreation (cultural services) as well as regulatory services such as climate or flood regulation, pollination by insects and erosion regulation.
-Currently, some of our projects focus on the spatial modeling of insect populations and erosion processes, especially in agricultural and urban ecosystems.
-However, other ecosystem services are also recorded, modeled, analyzed and evaluated using integrative assessment methods such as the ES matrix method, simulation models or natural capital accounting.
+Ecosystem services (ES) describe and value the diverse benefits that society derives from nature and functional landscapes.
+These include directly consumable goods such as food, water or energy (provisioning ecosystem services), landscape aesthetics and recreation (cultural ecosystem services) as well as regulating ecosystem services such as climate or flood regulation, pollination by insects and erosion regulation.
+ES in rural but also in urban areas are a main focus at our Institute.
+We also investigate recreational ecosystem services and climate regulating ecosystem services provided by urban vegetation in their potential to improve health and wellbeing of city residents.

 Digital remote sensing methods